annahosanna/To-Do/Editor-Configuration/README.md

 # Plugins for various editors

+## Zed

+Similar to Atom but not as many plugins yet.
+A lot of configuration via command pallet - including ai assistant.

 ## Atom

 ---

 ### RIP Atom Dec.
 15 2022

 Basically the same day MS purchased GitHub new commits to Atom fell to almost 0, likely because MS was pushing VSCode.

 #### Historical Atom Plugins, which because of core editor internal design decisions, some are still better than what can be found in VSCode.

 ```
 atom-ide-base (Generic IDE framework required for language specific IDEs)
 auto-indent (Automatically align code within scope using current tab stop character)